Man City Close In On Premier League Title, Burnley Relegated - UrduPoint

 Man City Close In On Premier League Title, Burnley Relegated

-Luton are also virtually down as a 3-1 defeat at West Ham left them three points adrift of safety and with a goal difference 13 worse than that of Nottingham Forest with just one game remaining.
+Luton are also virtually down.
+A 3-1 defeat at West Ham left them three points adrift of safety and with a goal difference 12 worse than Nottingham Forest with just one game remaining.

 There was no twist in the title race at Craven Cottage as defender Josko Gvardiol continued his hot streak in front of goal.